skorokithakis/stavros-notes/content/ardupilot/tuning-the-tecs.md

 - [ ] The vertical speed from the variometer (in m/s).

 #### Fly down more
-Keep the throttle at 0 and pitch down until you reach your desired maximum speed from step 1.
+Keep the throttle at 0 and pitch down until you reach your desired max descent rate in auto modes, keeping in mind not to exceed your desired maximum speed from step 1.
 If you're lower than that speed and need to pitch down more, change `LIM_PITCH_MIN` to something lower and try again.
 Note down: